 In the UK, Will writing is an unregulated profession which means that anybody can write a Will.
-With many Will Writing companies selling Wills and Powers of Attorney, it is more important than ever to ensure that not only is your Will valid, but it is also fit for purpose.
+There are many Will Writing companies selling Wills and Powers of Attorney.
+So it is more important than ever to ensure that not only is your Will valid, but it is also fit for purpose.

-There are certain circumstances where these types of Will Trusts are appropriate, and can work to protect your assets.
-However, it is important to ensure that your legal advisor has assessed the suitability of such Will Trusts, in your particular circumstances, and has provided you with the relevant advice so that you can make an informed decision.
+There are certain circumstances where these types of Will Trusts are appropriate.
+They can work to protect your assets.
+However, it is important to ensure that your legal advisor has assessed the suitability of such Will Trusts, in your particular circumstances.
+Then has provided you with the relevant advice so that you can make an informed decision.

 It is not always easy to distinguish these Will Writing companies from Solicitors’ firms, and some of the names can be misleading, and give the impression that they are regulated Solicitors’ firms, when they are not.